| |

 may

-by Karel Hynek Macha
+by Karel Hynek Mácha

-translated from the Czech by Marcela Sulak
+by Marcela Malek Sulak

-Compared to Byron, Keats, Shelley, and Poe, called Lautreamont's "elder brother" by the Czech Surrealists,
+Often compared to Byron, Keats, Shelley, and Poe, called Lautreamont's "elder brother" by the Czech Surrealists,

-Karel Hynek Macha (1810-1836) was the greatest Czech Romantic poet, and arguably the most influential of any poet
+Karel Hynek Mácha (1810-1836) was the greatest Czech Romantic poet, and arguably the most influential of any poet

 in the language.
 May, his epic masterpiece, was published in April 1836, just seven months before his death.

-music and its innovative use of language.
+has ensured the poem's lasting popularity.
 Scorned at first by the national revivalists of the 19th century

 This seems to be the first English version in more than 50 years of the greatest